Walt Maddox has led Tuscaloosa to new heights. Through times of crisis, there is no one better equipped to lead. Walt is tested and proven.

 Elevate is vastly expanding pre-k, sending hundreds of high school seniors to college annually, investing in public safety and creating a new experience economy.

 Walt knows that our future rests with the next generation and we want our children ready to create, find jobs and invest right here in Tuscaloosa.
-To ensure that the one penny increase wasn’t a burden, Walt made sure residential garbage rates were decreased by $220 annually which offsets the increase.

 Managing the taxpayer’s money is a top priority and the mayor must be ready on day one.